 6 Tips to Be Autism Friendly

-While autism is not a curable affliction, putting in place the right support at the right time can make an incredible difference to the lives of the pupils you teach.
+Putting in place the right support at the right time can make an incredible difference to the lives of the pupils you teach.
 Below are six tips that you can use to ensure your classroom is autism friendly.